How to Teach English Abroad and Avoid Cowboy

 Planning is Essential

 I entered the TEFL (Teaching English as a Foreign Language) profession in 1995.
 In the dozen years since then, the industry has enjoyed historic growth.
-First, the Internet is much more important now than it was 12 years ago and its predominant language is English.
+First, the Web is much more important now than it was years ago, and its predominant language is English.
 Also, international commerce has expanded and English is the lingua franca of business, tourism, and entertainment.
 As the influence of English expands, the number of students worldwide learning the language has increased.
 The rapid growth of a Chinese middle class that can afford to pay for English instruction has fueled the TEFL boom in that country.
 In fact, China’s need for EFL teachers outstrips the available supply.

 The phenomenal expansion of the EFL industry should be welcomed as good news by EFL instructors, but the news is not all positive.
 Unfortunately, standards and working conditions for EFL teachers have not improved.
 Cowboy schools have multiplied and thrived on the EFL boom.
 South Korea has long had a notorious reputation in the industry.
 Recently, China has had a lot of problems with its language institutes.
 Although these two countries have had the most negative publicity, cowboy schools exist everywhere EFL or ESL is taught.